Skip to content

 Calculation Settings

 • Adjust Base Auto Pay - This option should usually only be activated for non-worked Earning Codes, such as Paid Time-Off (PTO).
 It only affects employees that are set to Salary or Auto Pay Hours within their Employee Profile.
 When this option is toggled on, hours recorded for a PTO kind of code will reduce the employee's Default Hours when applied on the check.
 This results in the employee's hours being properly adjusted when being paid non-worked earnings like PTO and Sick, without the need for the Payroll Admin to manually adjust this on the check.
-For example, if an employee's is set up with a Base Auto Pay of 40 Default Hours and they take 8 hours of PTO, enabling this setting ensures they are still paid 40 total hours when auto-paid, but the hours will be split between 32 hours Reg, and 8 hours PTO on the check.

 After reviewing each field on this screen, click the blue "Save" button to finalize the Earning Code.
 After saving, a reminder about existing Code Groups set up in the company settings will appear.
 For any newly added Earning Codes that may apply to these Code Groups, review the relevant Code Groups accordingly.